 But in his late teens, despondent over the exploitation of his cute all-American adolescent image, Kirk took a step that most of his Gay predecessors in Hollywood never dared.
 He came out to Disney.
-Immediately fired, Kirk briefly received national press coverage but soon passed into obscurity.
+There is also a back story of his involvement, at the age of 21, with a 15-year-old boy.
+Either way, he was immediately fired.
+Kirk briefly received national press coverage but soon passed into obscurity.

 Tommy Kirk was inducted as a Disney Legend in 2006, alongside his old co-stars Tim Considine and Kevin Corcoran.